 People with diabetes are much more likely to develop heart disease and/or experience a stroke at an earlier age than people without diabetes.
 High blood pressure (also known as hypertension) along with diabetes puts added stress on your body.
 This can cause damage to your heart, brain, kidneys, and eyes.

-Blood pressure is a measurement of the force of your blood against the blood vessel walls.
+Blood pressure is a measurement of the force of your blood against the wall of your blood vessels.
 There are often no signs of high blood pressure.
 This means that you may have high blood pressure and not know it.

 If you have diabetes, get your blood pressure checked every time you visit your health-care team.